-The establishment of an umbrella structure including an unlimited number of so-called sub-funds or compartments is available for Part II Funds, SIFs, SICARs and RAIFs regardless of whether they are structured as a corporate vehicle or FCP.
-Each compartment may pursue its own investment strategy, acquire its own assets and have its own distinct investors.

-The assets of the established compartments are segregated from each other.
-Therefore, the performance of one compartment has no impact on other compartments.
-An AIFM and a depositary have to be appointed for the entire fund structure, but each compartment can choose a different portfolio manager or advisor.
-The economies of scale and advantages in terms of time to market for adding further compartments have resulted in approximately 65% of Luxembourg funds choosing an umbrella structure.
+Additionally, Part II Funds, SIFs, SICARs and RAIFs can make use of a so-called umbrella structure, independently of whether they are intended as a corporate vehicle or FCP.
+This enables such AIF to be established as one single vehicle, but with several segregated pools of assets: so-called compartments.
+Each of these can pursue its own investment strategy, acquire its own assets and have its own distinct investors, and due to the segregation that is provided for by the relevant law, the performance of one compartment has no impact on the others.
+While the AIFM and depositary have to be appointed for the entire structure, each compartment can choose a different portfolio manager or advisor.
+The economies of scale and advantages in terms of time to market for adding further compartments have resulted in approximately 50% of Luxembourg funds choosing an umbrella structure.

-2.3 Please describe the limited liability of investors in respect of different legal structures and fund types (e.g. PE funds and LPACs).
+Over the last few years, the majority of AIFs are established in the form of a RAIF or as a partnership (SCS/SCSp) that is not subject to a specific product law.
+2.2 Please describe the limited liability of investors in respect of different legal structures and fund types (e.g. PE funds and LPACs).